steveya/steveya.github.io/_posts/2023-05-19-short-rate-models-2.md

 ![Figure 2.
 A Simulated Path of the Merton Long Rate Processes](/assets/img/post_assets/short-rate-models-2/merton_long_rate_simulation.png)

 We can see that the three long rates are all parallel shifts of one another and the short rates.
 The simple Merton model is capable of generating only parallel shifts.
-We can also generate its term structure with some combination of $$\mu$$ and $$\sigma$$, and Figure 3 shows the results.
+We can also simulate its term structure with some combination of $$\mu$$ and $$\sigma$$, and Figure 3 shows the results.

 ![Figure 3.
 Term Structures from the Merton Model](/assets/img/post_assets/short-rate-models-2/merton_term_structure.png)

-Unsurprisingly, when $$\sigma$$ is small relative to $$\mu$$, the constant drift term dominates the term structure and is upward-sloping, almost in a straight line.
+When $$\sigma$$ is small relative to $$\mu$$, the constant drift term dominates the term structure and is upward-sloping, almost in a straight line.
 When $$\sigma$$ is large, the long end of the term structure is dominated by the volatility term and is downward sloping due to the convexity effects.

-Next, we will discuss calibrating the model to short rates, which differs from calibrating the yield curves.
-The main difference stems from the short rates being observed under the physical measure, whereas the bond yields are observed under the risk-neutral measure.
-The parameters we calibrated from the short rates are those under the physical measure and cannot be used to price longer-term bonds.
+Now that we can simulate the short rates from the Merton model, we can learn about the reverse process, that is, the process of inferring the model parameters from the simulated short rates or market-observed short rates.
+This process is known as calibration.
+Note that we are yet not talking about calibrating the model to the cross-sectional yield curve.
+For a short-rate model, only the short-rates are assumed to be observed under the physical measure, and all longer-tenor yields are observed under the risk-neutral measure.
+The parameters we calibrated from the market-observed short rates are those under the physical measure and cannot be used directly to price longer-term bonds.
+Said differently, the parameters calibrated from the yield curves are those under the risk-neutral measure and cannot be used to forecast the short rates.

 ## Calibration to Market Observed Short Rates
-There are at least two ways to calibrate Merton's model to market-observed short rates: maximum likelihood estimation (MLE) and the general method of moments (GMM).
-There are other ways, but we will cover only the MLE, which is by far the most popular method for estimating the short-rate model parameters from market data.
+There are at least two ways to calibrate Merton's model to market-observed short rates: `maximum likelihood estimation (MLE)` and the `general method of moments (GMM)`.
+We will cover only MLE method in this post.
+As MLE is taught in most introductory statistics and econometrics courses, we will only provide a brief review of the method then move on to its application to the Merton model.

 ### Brief Review of the Maximum Likelihood Estimation

-#### Principles of Maximum Likelihood Estimation

 Maximum Likelihood Estimation (MLE) is a method for estimating the parameters of a statistical model given observations.
-Its fundamental principle is finding the parameter values that make the observed data most probable.
+The idea is to find the model parameters that make the observed data most probable.

-The critical steps in MLE are:
+The MLE can be calculated in the following steps:

-1. Define the likelihood function, the probability of observing the data given the model parameters.
+1. Derive the likelihood function, the probability of observing the data given model parameters.
+The likelihood function is the product of the probabilities of observing each data point, as data is assumed to be independent and identically distributed.
-2. Take the logarithm of the likelihood function to obtain the log-likelihood.
+2. Take the logarithm of the likelihood function to obtain the log-likelihood, this turns the product of many small probabilities into a sum of logarithms of these probabilities, which is easier to compute.
 3. Find the parameter values that maximize the log-likelihood function.

 The likelihood function is often denoted as $$L\left(\theta \vert x\right)$$, where $$\theta$$ represents the model parameters and $$x$$ represents the observed data.

-#### Deriving the Likelihood for the Merton Model
+### Deriving the Likelihood for the Merton Model

 To derive the likelihood function for the Merton model, we need to consider the probability distribution of the changes in the short rate.
-As we derived above, under the Merton model, these changes follow a normal distribution:
+As we derived above, under the Merton model, these changes are independent and identically normal distributed:

 $$
 \delta r_t = r_\left(t+Δt\right) - r_t \sim N\left(\mu\delta t, \sigma^2\delta t\right)